Splitting quasireductive supergroups and volumes of supergrassmannians: Defect one cases: splitting for symmetric pairs

-\begin{prop} If Lemma \ref{lemma on dom wts} holds, $\C$ splits off $\C[G/K]$. \end{prop} \begin{proof} Write $W$ for the summand of $\C[G/K]$ in the principal block.
-Then by the assumptions of Lemma \ref{lemma on dom wts}, $W$ must be indecomposable with socle $\C$.
+\begin{prop} For $K\sub G$ listed in (3), (5), (6), $\C$ splits off $\C[G/K]$. \end{prop} \begin{proof} Write $W$ for the summand of $\C[G/K]$ in the principal block.
+Then by Lemma \ref{lemma on dom wts}, $W$ must be indecomposable with socle $\C$.
 If $\C$ does not split off, we may choose a submodule $V$ of $W$ given by a nonsplit short exact sequence $0\to\C\to V\to L\to 0$.
-But then $V$ must be highest weight module because for all groups in cases (3) (5), and (6), $0$ is a minimal dominant weight.
-But by assumption its highest weight will not lie in $\a^*$, a contradiction.
+But then $V$ must be a highest weight module because for all groups in cases (3) (5), and (6), $0$ is a minimal dominant weight.
+But by assumption the highest weight of $V$ will not lie in $\a^*$, a contradiction.
 Therefore $\C$ must split off. \end{proof}